 With that in mind, these are some of the key, big picture, long–term investment themes that we think investors should be paying particularly close attention to.
-We'll update on them regularly here, but for the most in-depth coverage and analysis, subscribe to MoneyWeek magazine, click here to claim 3 issue for FREE.
+We'll update them regularly here, but for the most in-depth coverage and analysis, subscribe to MoneyWeek magazine, click here to claim four issues for FREE.

-Alternative finance is the 21st century internet alternative to traditional banks.
+Alternative finance is the internet age's alternative to traditional banks.
 It includes peer to peer (P2P) lending and crowdfunding.
 There are plenty of opportunities for smart investors to profit.
 And while it may carry more risk than some other forms of investing, the potential returns are huge.